 Manufacturers offer infrared filters in either screw-on or slide-in systems, depending upon what you prefer.
 The Hoya R72 is a popular screw-on infrared filter.
 The R72 refers to the amount and type of infrared light that passes through to your sensor.
 It’s a good starting filter for beginners we’d say.

 2. Do You Need a Tripod for IR Photos?

 As you’ll come to find out shortly, the exposure times for infrared photography can be lengthy so you won’t be able to rely on steady hands.
 Instead, get yourself a strong and sturdy tripod.
 If you want to shoot landscapes, make sure you weigh down your tripod to avoid any slight movements during exposure from the wind.

-Infra-Insight: If you find yourself obsessed with infrared photography after this tutorial, it’s worth noting there is a permanent option to have a dedicated infrared camera body.
-By experts removing the infrared blocking filter (that resides in front of your DSLR sensor) it will leave you camera exclusively adapted for reading infrared light.
-It is an expensive option and remember you’ll never be able to reverse the change.
+Tip: If you find yourself obsessed with infrared photography after this tutorial, it’s worth noting there is a permanent option to have a dedicated infrared camera body.
+By experts removing the infrared blocking filter (that resides in front of your DSLR sensor) it will leave your camera exclusively adapted for reading infrared light.
+It is an expensive option which you’ll never be able to reverse.

 Well as with any images taken with a DSLR, RAW files give you the most flexibility when editing.
 As you need to expect that the shot you take won’t look like the final article without a few tweaks in editing.

 Having a JPG file allows you to see faster (in Lightroom for example) some of the differences between shots and determine how to adjust your settings.
 Over time you’ll be able to read those dull pinkish RAW files and figure out which ones will translate into great infrared photographs.

 Tip: Bulb setting means when you press the shutter button the exposure starts, and it’s only stopped when you press it again – it gives you control over the length of exposure.